doctor-phil/personal-website/content/wps/pipelines/index.md

 ---
-title: 'Network-moderated distortion in natural resource markets'
+title: 'Investment incentives in natural resource transmission networks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here